Indian rice dessert

 - You may enjoy the rice pudding warm or cold (I love to eat up the leftovers, if there are any, for breakfast with fresh fruits!).
 Pour it in a nice bowl, add some pistachios, sliced almonds and mango (or any other fruit you like) and top it with coconut chips or flakes.

-What is your favourite rice pudding?
+What is your favorite rice pudding?
 I’d love to know in the comments!